jiang93/raspberry_pi_network_setup/README.txt

            └─> Stop AP
            └─> Switch to STA mode (wpa_supplicant)

+Below are the files associated for hosting this application.

 The hosting of the webpage is using the systemctl.
 Here is the .service file associate for running the webpage.